wp-plugins/wpsc-support-tickets/readme.txt

 6. The full options

 == Changelog ==

+= 1.7.5 =
+* Updated: Updated the POT file in the /languages/ directory
+* Updated: Updated the Swedish translation

 = 1.7.4 =
 * Updated: A few missed translation strings were caught and are now translatable